5 Problems Music Can Create

 In a clinical setting, music therapists are trained to be aware of responses that may indicate heightened anxiety, even in clients who are unable to speak for themselves.
 For example, consider a community of individuals living with dementia or Alzheimer's disease.
 Although music can be a powerful elicitor of memories for them, the "wrong" music can have a different effect, causing anxiety and distress in one individual that could easily spread throughout the group.

 As Uncle Ben counseled Peter Parker, "With great power comes great responsibility."
 The same can said for music.
-It wields an incredible power over our minds, bodies, and emotions.
-At the same time, though, we need to be aware that this power does not alway work in our favor.
+It wields incredible power over our minds, bodies, and emotions.
+At the same time, though, we need to be aware that this power does not always work in our favor.

 NOTE: This post is inspired by this summer's opinion piece in The Atlantic titled "The Dangers of Overestimating Music Therapy," the cleverly-titled blog post "11 Problems Music Can Solve," and the countless clients I have worked with who have taught me about the power of music.